risk-first/website/menagerie/Operational-Risk.md

 In this section we're going to start considering the realities of running software systems in the real world.

-Here, we're going to set the scene by looking at what constitutes an [Operational Risk](Operational-Risk), and then look at the related discipline of [Operations Management](#operations-management).
-Following this background, we'll apply the Risk-First model and dive into the various mitigations for [Operational Risk](Operational-Risk).
+There is a lot to this subject, so this section is really offers just a taster: We're going to set the scene by looking at what constitutes an [Operational Risk](Operational-Risk), and then look at the related discipline of [Operations Management](#operations-management).
+Following this background, we'll apply the Risk-First model and have a high-level look at the various mitigations for [Operational Risk](Operational-Risk).

 ## Operational Risks

-When building software, it's tempting to take a very narrow view of the dependencies of a system, but [Operational Risks](Operational-Risk) are often caused by dependencies we _don't_ consider - i.e. the **Operational Context** within which the system is operating.
-Here are some examples:
+When building software, it's tempting to take a very narrow view of the dependencies of a system, but [Operational Risks](Operational-Risk) are often caused by dependencies we _don't_ consider - i.e. the **Operational Context** within which the system is operating.<!-- tweet-end -->  Here are some examples:

  - **[Staff Risks](Scarcity-Risk#staff-risk):**
    - Freak weather conditions affecting ability of staff to get to work, interrupting the development and support teams.